apache/doris/README.md

 #### Step3: Download Doris source

-Now you should attached in docker environment.
+Now you should be attached in docker environment.

 You can download Doris source by release package or by git clone in image.